isokissa/pico-wf/README.md

   not polute any other directory with files.
 Because of that, find php cli directly from lampp directory: "/opt/lampp/bin/php"

-* for convenience, include the /opt/lampp/bin/ into PATH:
+* for convenience, include the /opt/lampp/bin/ into PATH (the same is also done in setup.sh):

     PATH=$PATH:/opt/lampp/bin/

 * to initialize the development environment, do:

     source setup.sh

+* to download different dependent 3rd party libraries, including phpunit, use composer.
+To get composer go to http://getcomposer.org and follow the instructions.
+Once Composer is downloaded and installed, run:

+    php composer.phar update

 The Development Principle(s)
 ---------------

 Test-Driven Development is in use and [phpunit](https://github.com/sebastianbergmann/phpunit phpunit) unit-testing framework.
+To run all tests, type:

+    sh runtest.sh